Julie Luscombe, MBACP (Accred), specialising in Abuse & Sexual Violence

 Areas of counselling I deal with

-During the initial session we discover what's the best way to work for you.
+During the initial session we discover the best way to work for you.
 For some this may mean weekly sessions, for others it might be every two weeks or even monthly.
 You decide - these are your sessions.

 - An initial assessment consultation (50 minutes) £55